Cockatiel: Sexual dimorphism

+Dander

+Cockatiels, like other cockatoos, often shed a white, fine powder that is often referred to as bird dander.
+This dust is mostly composed of broken down feather sheaths, skin cells and various secretions from the preen gland.
+When frequently inhaled, it can cause various health problems, notably, hay fever, bird fancier's lung and allergic reactions.
+When keeping cockatiels in a living area, like a living room or bedroom, it is advised to use an air filter and frequently wipe or vacuum the dust in the area.

 Colour mutations

 Worldwide there are currently 22 cockatiel colour mutations established in aviculture, of which eight are exclusive to Australia.
 Mutations in captivity have emerged in various colours, some quite different from those observed in nature.
 Wild cockatiels are grey with visible differences between males and females.
-Male grey cockatiels typically have yellow heads while the female has a grey head.
+Male grey cockatiels typically have yellow heads while the females have a grey head.
 Juveniles tend to look like females with pinker beaks.
 The pied mutation first appeared in California in 1949.
 This mutation is a blotch of colour on an otherwise solid-coloured bird.
 For example, this may appear as a grey blotch on a yellow cockatiel.